PoCInnovation/Workshops/software/20.Kubernetes/README.md

 Once your deployments YAML are valid, **apply** them with the `kubectl` command.

-If you have completed this step successfuly, you should be able to see both your deployments and their associated pods when running the following command.
+If you have completed this step successfully, you should be able to see both your deployments and their associated pods when running the following command.

 ```
 kubectl get all